mishra-ishita/Uber-Ride-Analysis/README.md

 ## 📌 Conclusion

-This project showcases end-to-end data analysis using multiple tools.
-It highlights how data-driven insights can help Uber improve customer satisfaction, reduce cancellations, and optimize ride efficiency.
+This project showcases end-to-end data analysis using multiple tools.It highlights how data-driven insights can help Uber improve customer satisfaction, reduce cancellations, and optimize ride efficiency.